Michels Hall Service Program

 The Michels Hall Service Program is a living-learning service opportunity available to sophomores and juniors.
 Students apply in groups of eight with the intention of living together in Michels Hall and completing an academic year of service with a community organization in the Greater Green Bay area.

-Students interested in community service and social justice can find a home in the Michels Hall Service Program.
-Staff and residents participate in intellectually-engaging programs and reflections designed around the service work of each suite.
+Staff and residents participate in intellectually engaging programs and reflections designed around the service work of each suite.
 Residents of the Michels community develop a greater understanding of how actions in the community – both in their residence hall and at the community partner site – connect them to each other and the common good.
 Furthermore, residents develop a greater understanding of social justice issues, citizenship and creating effective change.

 Advice for Those Considering the Program

 - Remember that one person’s conduct record can disqualify the entire group.
-Have a candid conversation with your potential suitemates about his/her history on campus.
+Have a candid conversation with your potential suitemates about their history on campus.

 - Choose individuals with a variety of schedules and interests.
 Groups with residents in the same extra-curricular activities do not always succeed in the hall.
 Residents with similar schedules create conflicts for choosing service sites and times.

-- While it is not required, experience working with children helps students adapt to interacting with youth.
+- While it is not required, experience working with children and people experiencing poverty helps students succeed in the program.

 St. Norbert College Michels Hall residents will engage in the following skill development areas: